BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-help/integra-live-help.md

-## Integra Live Quick Start
+## Integra Live Help

-### Overview
+### Introduction
-The application is divided into two main views: the Arrange View is for composing and experimenting with musical ideas -- the Live View is for performance.
+Integra Live is divided into two main views: the Arrange View is for composing and experimenting with musical ideas — the Live View is for performance.

 To switch between the views, click the buttons in the top-left of the Integra Live window: